At a Glance

 User Reviews (25)

-the COJ defense alone was worth the call
+COJ defense was worth the call

 free consultation actually felt free

-garden city office was convenient for me
+garden city office was convenient

 they got my bank account unfrozen in 48 hours